CapitanCrauZ/rain-forecast-in-australia/readme.md

 - Weather

 ### Model
-- a model trained with randomforestclassifier was used in jupyter notebook and imported with the joblib library
+a model trained with randomforestclassifier was used in jupyter notebook and imported with the joblib library

 ### Functions
+Functions used in this project:
 - exit
 - profile
 - base